-Stalking
+Title IX Stalking

-"Stalking" is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to-
+Title IX Stalking for purposes of the Title IX Sexual Harassment definition is conduct on the basis of sex committed in an education program or activity of the College in the United States that constitutes engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

-- 1. Fear for the person's safety or the safety of others; or - 2.
-Suffer substantial emotional distress.
+- (1) Fear for the person's safety or the safety of others; or - (2) Suffer substantial emotional distress.

-For the purposes of this definition-
+For purposes of this definition:

-- Course of conduct means two or more acts, including, but not limited to, acts in which the alleged stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - 2.
-Reasonable person means a reasonable person under similar circumstances and with similar identities to the person subjected to the stalking. - 3.
-Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
+(1) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by

-Examples of stalking behaviors or activities include, but are not limited to the following, if they occur in the context of stalking as defined above:
+- any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - (2) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - (3) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-- 1. Non-consensual communication, including face-to-face communication, telephone calls, voice messages, e-mails, text messages, written letters, gifts, or any other communications that are unwelcome. - 2.
-Use of online, electronic or digital technologies in connection with such communication, including but not limited to: - a.
-Posting of pictures or text in chat rooms or on websites: - b.
-Sending unwanted/unsolicited e-mail or talk requests; - c.
-Posting private or public messages on Internet sites, social networks, and/or school bulletin boards;
+Examples of stalking behaviors or activities include, but are not limited to the following, if they occur in the context of stalking as defined above (i.e., the behaviors or activities would cause a reasonable person to fear for their safety or the safety of others, or to suffer substantial emotional distress):

-- d.
-Installing spyware on a person's computer; - e.
-Using Global Positioning Systems (GPS) or similar technology to monitor a person. - 3.
-Pursuing, following, waiting for, or showing up uninvited at or near a residence, workplace, classroom, or other places frequented by the person. - 4.
-Surveillance or other types of observation including staring or "voyeurism" - 5.
-Trespassing - 6.
-Vandalism - 7.
-Non-consensual touching - 8.
-Direct verbal or physical threats - 9.
-Gathering information about an individual from friends, family, or co-workers - 10.
-Accessing private information through unauthorized means - 11.
-Threats to harm self or others - 12.
-Defamation and/or lying to others about the person, or - 13.
-Using a third party or parties to accomplish any of the above.
+- (1) non-consensual communication, including face-to-face communication, telephone calls, voice messages, e-mails, text messages, written letters, gifts, or any other communications that are unwelcome; - (2) use of online, electronic or digital technologies, such as posting pictures or text in chat rooms or on websites, sending unwanted or unsolicited email or talk requests, posting private or public messages on Internet sites, social networks, and/or school bulletin boards, installing spyware on a person's computer, or using Global Positioning Systems (GPS) or similar technology to monitor a person; - (3) pursuing, following, waiting for, or showing up uninvited at or near a residence, workplace, classroom, or other places frequented by the person; - (4) surveillance or other types of observation, including staring and voyeurism; - (5) trespassing; - (6) vandalism; - (7) non-consensual touching; - (8) direct verbal or physical threats against a person or a person's family member, pet or personal property; - (9) gathering information about a person from friends, family, or co-workers; - (10) accessing private information through unauthorized means; - (11) threats to harm self or others; - (12) defamation and/or lying to others about the person; and - (13) using a third party or parties to accomplish any of the above.